-Doing your bit for the environment doesn’t have to take up a lot of time or require a big lifestyle overhaul.
-It can also mean more £££ in your pocket and a serious feel good factor!
-Read on for how you can me a difference.
+Doing your bit for the environment doesn’t need a lot of time, or a big lifestyle overhaul.
+Plus, it can mean more £££ in your pocket (and a serious feel good factor)!
+Here's how you can make a difference.

 Go plastic free